Kronopt/pipUpdateAll/README.md

 * pip

 #### How to run
-Double click pipUpdateAll.py to update every outdate python module
+Double click pipUpdateAll.py to update every outdated python module